ini-asangansi/mangrove/docs/developerpractices.rst

 * We are using Git_ as the Source Control Manager (SCM)
 * We are using GitFlow_ for better version control and branching
 * Our Documentation style is restructuredtext_ (RST)
+    - We can try out RST text with the online tool reSTrenderer_
 * Our python coding style guide is PEP8_

 	- 4 spaces per indentation level